 Primitive cotton accessions generally have a high percentage of 'hard seed'.
-On drying these become impermeable to water and suffer delayed germination (Christiansen & Moore 1959).
-This is a positive survivability mechanism in wild cotton.
-Agronomically, hard seeds are undesirable and the trait has been largely eliminated from modern commercial cultivars through breeding and selection (Hopper & McDaniel 1999; Mauncy 1986).
+On drying, these become impermeable to water and suffer delayed germination (Christiansen and Moore, 1959).
+This is a positive survival mechanism in wild cotton.
+Agronomically, hard seeds are undesirable and the trait has been largely eliminated from modern commercial cultivars through breeding and selection (Mauncy, 1986; Hopper and McDaniel, 1999).
 Cotton seed in commercial trade must be handled properly to preserve germination quality.
-In humid environments, seed left in the field will not usually survive until the next season(Jenkins 2003).
-The existence of a soil seed bank seems unlikely because dispersed seeds that do not germinate are rapidly weathered, leading to significant decreases in their viability (Halloin 1975; Woodstock et al. 1985).
+In humid environments, seed left in the field will not usually survive until the next season (Jenkins, 2003).
+The existence of a soil seed bank seems unlikely because dispersed seeds that do not germinate are rapidly weathered, leading to decreases in their viability (Halloin, 1975; Woodstock et al., 1985).

 It is widely accepted that dormancy can be induced in cotton seeds by low soil temperature and/or soil moisture.
-This 'induced dormancy' can be overcome in a number of ways including by treatment with hot water, which softens the chalazal plug (Christiansen & Moore 1959), allowing the tissues of the seed and embryo to take up moisture.
+This 'induced dormancy' can be overcome in a number of ways including by treatment with hot water, which softens the chalazal plug (Christiansen and Moore, 1959), allowing the tissues of the seed and embryo to take up moisture.

-In addition to induced dormancy, cotton seeds collected immediately following fruit maturation can display 'innate dormancy' (Taylor & Lankford 1972) - an inherent condition of the mature seed/embryo that prevents the seed from germinating, even when exposed to appropriate environmental conditions.
-The duration of innate dormancy varies between varieties and timing of maturity (Christidis 1955; Hsi & Reeder 1953).
-Experiments with G. barbadense have shown no significant dormancy (Hsi & Reeder 1953).
-In G. hirsutum it can depend on when in the season the boll opened, with those maturing early in the season requiring 25 days for satisfactory germination, whereas those which mature last needing up to five months (Christidis 1955).
-A longer experiment determined that G. hirsutum seed stored for two years showed higher germination than seed stored for one year, or seed planted the season following harvest (Taylor & Lankford 1972).
+In addition to induced dormancy, G. hirsutum seeds collected immediately following fruit maturation can display 'innate dormancy' (Taylor and Lankford, 1972) - an inherent condition of the mature seed/embryo that prevents the seed from germinating, even when exposed to appropriate environmental conditions.
+The duration of innate dormancy varies between varieties and timing of maturity (Hsi and Reeder, 1953; Christidis, 1955).
+Experiments with G. barbadense have shown no significant dormancy (Hsi and Reeder, 1953).
+In G. hirsutum it can depend on when in the season the boll opened, with those maturing early in the season requiring 25 days for satisfactory germination, whereas those which mature last needing up to 5 months (Christidis, 1955).
+A longer experiment determined that G. hirsutum seed stored for 2 years showed higher germination than seed stored for one year, or seed planted the season following harvest (Taylor and Lankford, 1972).
 They also observed that the positive effect of seed age on germination ability could reduce the negative impact of factors that may induce dormancy, such as cold temperature or salinity.

-Hopper and McDaniel (Hopper & McDaniel 1999) observed that the 'vigour' of G. hirsutum seed - those properties of the seed that determine its potential for rapid, uniform emergence - may vary between seed lots.
-Seed vigour may indicate varying degrees of innate dormancy.
-Several researchers have attempted to improve seed vigour by incorporating its selection into G. hirsutum breeding programs (see, for example, (Bourland 1996).
+Hopper and McDaniel (1999) observed that the 'vigour' of G. hirsutum seed - those properties of the seed that determine its potential for rapid, uniform emergence - may vary between seed lots.
+Differences in seed vigour may indicate varying degrees of innate dormancy.
+Several researchers have attempted to improve seed vigour by incorporating its selection into G. hirsutum breeding programs (see, for example, Bourland, 1996).